 - 2.1 There are certain legal provisions which elected members must be aware of to avoid a risk of disqualification from office.
-There is also a requirement to have these brought to members attention at the Inaugural meeting of the Council under Clause 21 (5) of Schedule 7 of the Local Government Act 2002. - 2.2 A range of information has been provided to elected members in their induction packs which cover this material in more depth including: - Elected Members' Governance Handbook 2013 Local Government New Zealand publication (copy already provided) - Code of Conduct (copy already provided) - Guidance for members of local authorities about the Local Authorities (Members' Interests) Act 1968 - Managing conflicts of interest: guidance for public entities - 2.3 In-house training during November and December 2013 will also cover in detail the roles and responsibilities of elected members, the Code of Conduct and decision-making and consultation processes under the Local Government Act 2002. - 2.4 This in-house training combined with the Newly Elected Members training courses in November 2013 will set the legislative framework within which the Council works and provide an understanding of the roles and responsibilities of an elected member.
+There is also a requirement to have these brought to members attention at the Inaugural meeting of the Council under Clause 21 (5) of Schedule 7 of the Local Government Act 2002. - 2.2 A range of information (or links to it) will be provided to elected members in their induction packs which cover this material in more depth including: - Elected Members' Governance Handbook 2016 Local Government New Zealand publication (to be provided) - Code of Conduct - Guidance for members of local authorities about the Local Authorities (Members' Interests) Act 1968

+- Managing conflicts of interest: guidance for public entities - 2.3 The in-house induction during November and December 2016 will also cover in detail the roles and responsibilities of elected members, the Code of Conduct and decision-making, engagement and consultation processes under the Local Government Act 2002. - 2.4 This in-house training, combined with the Mayor and Councillor training courses run by Local Government NZ in October and December will set the legislative framework within which the Council works and provide an understanding of the roles and responsibilities of an elected member.